Located 15 minutes away from Boston, in the beautiful Fresh Pond of Cambridge, Olympia is home of over 100 members, ages 6 to 60 and over.

 Change your life, be unique, dare to become better – start fencing!

-We welcome fencers of any ages and skill level, our bi weekly Open Fencing program offers anyone the opportunity to face world class fencers as well as beginners, a great way to get in touch with the fencing world, practice your skills or just spend some quality time, for only $10.00 floor fee.
+We welcome fencers of all ages and skill level, our bi weekly Open Fencing program offers everyone the opportunity to fence Olympia’s best fencers as well as visitors from other fencing clubs around the country or the world, during over three hours of fencing, for only $15.00 floor fee.

 If you are like the thousands who fell in love with this sport, your fencing club will become your second home.
 At Olympia, we take that responsibility seriously.
 Our fencers are competitors – and best friends.
 There are no age barriers, skill barriers, or shyness.